 - 2 large cloves garlic, minced

-- 3 cups boiling hot water (or try my homemade No-Waste Veggie Broth)**
+- 3 cups boiling hot water (or try my homemade no-waste veggie broth)**

 Instructions

-- While the broccoli steams, add olive oil, shallots, salt and pepper to a small skillet and cook on low to medium heat stirring often.
-Cook until shallots are soft and translucent, about five minutes.
-Add garlic and saute with the shallot another two minutes until fragrant.
-Transfer everything in the skillet over to a high-speed blender.
+- Cook the shallots and garlic.
+While the broccoli steams, add olive oil, shallots, salt and pepper to a small skillet and cook on low to medium heat, stirring often.
+Cook until the shallots are soft and translucent (about 5 minutes).
+Add garlic and sauté with the shallots another two minutes until fragrant.

 Notes